TIBTHINK/minecraft-server/README.md

 Auto accepts the EULA before boot. \
 Auto detect how many cores are in the system. \
 Windows supported.
 [Beta] \
-Arch based OS supported.
+Arch based OS supported. \
+Command line configuration

 ## Going to be added to the script

 Install of mcron \
-Detected if requirements are met \
+Detect if requirements are met
-Command line configureation